dborth/snes9xgx/trunk/readme.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.0.5 - May 26, 2009]

+* Improved stability
+* Fixed broken SDHC from HBC 1.0.2 update
+* Fixed issues with returning to menu from in-game
+* Add option to disable rumble
+* Auto-determines if HBC is present - returns to Wii menu otherwise
+* Fixed Super Scope turbo button issue
+* Miscellaneous bugfixes

 [4.0.4 - April 30, 2009]